Rya Taza

 Rya Taza (Ռյա Թազա) or Ria Taza (Ria Taza) is a village in the Alagyaz Municipality of the Aragatsotn Province of Armenia.
 It was formerly known as Kondakhsaz or known by locals as Qundesaz.
-Most residents of Rya Taza are Yezidis who belong to the Sîpka/Sîpkî who've migrated into the Aparan region since the 1800s.
+Most residents of Rya Taza are Sîpkî Yezidis who migrated to the Aparan region from Kars in the 19th century.

 The village is home to a ruined Armenian church built between the 10th and 13th centuries.
-It also contains an old cemetery with Grabmal%20auf%20dem%20Friedhof%20von%20Rya%20Taza,%20Armenien%20II%5D%5D animal-shaped tombstones.
-In December 2020, a Yezidi cleric from the Lalish holy site located in Iraq blessed a newly built temple named after Shekhubekir (Şêxûbekir) which is intended to be opened to the public in 2021.
+It also contains an old cemetery with animal-shaped tombstones.
+In December 2020, a Yezidi cleric from the Lalish holy site located in Iraq blessed a newly built temple named after Shekhubekir (Şêxûbekir) which is open to the public.